chilcote/stew/README.md

 Requirements
 ------------
-+ 10.9.x (you must build your images on a matching system)
++ 10.9.x and up (you must build your images on a matching system)
 + python 2.7
 + InstallESD.dmg must be renamed in the format OSVERS_OSBUILD_InstallESD.dmg
 ```